 All-Star Cast: The Christmas Special.
 Its special guests included Cher, Grace Jones, a very young k.d. lang, Charo, Joan Rivers, Earvin "Magic" Johnson (cousin of Magic Screen), and Frankie Avalon and Annette Funicello.

 Defictionalization: Pee-wee's scooter was reproduced as a full-size replica for kids, as was Pee-wee's ventriloquist dummy, Billy Baloney.

 What Could Have Been: According to an interview with Entertainment Weekly, CBS was interested in doing a sixth season, but Reubens said he felt worn out and wanted to try other things.
-His infamous 1991 arrest happened mere months later, but contrary to rumors, Reubens and others say that the show getting canceled was Reubens' decision, not because of the arrest (though the reruns were taken off CBS because of the arrest).
+His infamous 1991 arrest for indecent exposure and lewd conduct in a porno theater in Sarasota, Florida happened mere months later, but contrary to rumors, Reubens and others say that the show getting canceled was because Reubens decided to end the show, not because of the arrest (though the reruns were taken off the air and Pee Wee Herman's mainstream popularity were tarnished because of the arrest).